Blog

 How is Neulasta taken?

 Neulasta is only available as an injection.
-It can be injected subcutaneously (under the skin) or as a specialized skin patch (also known as an on-body injector [OBJ] or Neulasta OnPro) programmed by a healthcare provider.
+It can be injected subcutaneously (under the skin) or as a specialized skin patch (also known as an on-body injector [OBI] or Neulasta OnPro) programmed by a healthcare provider.
 You should not attempt to give yourself a subcutaneous injection until you have received the appropriate training from your healthcare provider.
+Make sure your dose is at least 24 hours after chemo and not within the 14 days before your next chemo.

 REFERENCES: